 The CFK EMP was developed under the assumption that rumors and unofficial information will be spread during a declared MAJOR EMERGENCY.
 The implementation of a JIS and the activation of a JIC will help CFK control rumors but may have limited results.
 If further rumor control is needed, CFK will request the assistance of the Monroe County rumor control call center at (800) 955-5504.
 The CFK EMP was developed under the assumption that current CFK hotlines and call centers will not be able to handle the call volume of a MAJOR EMERGENCY.
 The Monroe County call center has the telecommunication resources needed to handle the increased call volume of a MAJOR EMERGENCY.
-The CFK Director of College and Public Relations will be responsible for providing the Monroe County call center with all official information regarding the CFK emergency.
-The CFK Public Relations Officer will distribute a press release to all media outlets directing the members of the community with questions regarding the CFK emergency to call (800) 955-5504.
-The CFK Public Relations Officer.
+The Associate Vice President, College and Community Engagement will be responsible for providing the Monroe County call center with all official information regarding the CFK emergency.
+The Associate Vice President, College and Community Engagement will distribute a press release to all media outlets directing the members of the community with questions regarding the CFK emergency to call (800) 955-5504.
+The Monroe County, call center supervisor, will report the most asked questions hourly to the CFK Public Relations Officer.
 The CFK Public Relations Officer will evaluate the information provided by the Monroe County call center supervisor and issue new press releases to the media as needed to clarify or correct any rumors being spread or questions going unanswered.